dummifiedme/TheNotebook/NotesVault/0 Inbox/Framing of the Constitution.md

  *Sardar Patel *

 -   Provincial Constitution Committee  was headed by  Sardar Patel .
 -  Advisory Committee on Fundamental Rights, Minorities and Tribal and Excluded Areas  was headed by  Sardar Patel

-    Had 5 Sub-Committees.
+    	- Had 5 Sub-Committees.

  *Rajendra Prasad *

--   Rules of Procedure Committee  was headed by  Dr. Rajendra Prasad .
+-   Rules of Procedure Committee  was headed by  Dr. Rajendra Prasad.
 -   Steering Committee  was headed by  Dr. Rajendra Prasad .

 -   Drafting Committee  was headed by  Dr. B R Ambedkar .